Domestic Violence Battery in Pinellas County, FL

 Batterer’s Intervention Programs at the Jail in Clearwater, FL

-Starting on January 1, 2019, grant money from a three-year grant was awarded to Pinellas County’s Office of Justice Coordination to put more defendants in Pinellas County into batterer intervention programs.
+Starting on January 1, 2019, a three-year grant was awarded to Pinellas County’s Office of Justice Coordination to put more defendants into batterer intervention programs.

 Before the grant, Pinellas County only had two groups of men attending a batterer intervention program at the Pinellas County Jail each week.
 The grant money is expected to expand to four men’s groups a week plus two women’s groups, each comprising 15 defendants.